William Gandy

-William Gandy (1655 or 1660–1729), was an English portrait-painter.
+William Gandy (c.
+1655 or c.1660–1729), was an English portrait-painter.

 Life

 Gandy, son of James Gandy, was probably born in Ireland.
 For some years he was an itinerant painter in Devon and the west of England.
 He went to Plymouth in 1714, and eventually settled in Exeter.
 According to Northcote, whose grandfather and father knew and befriended Gandy:

-He was a man of a most untractable disposition, very resentful, of unbounded pride, and in the latter part of his life both idle and luxurious; of which I remember to have heard many instances from my father who knew him, and whose portrait he painted when a child.

-He was at all times totally careless of his reputation as a painter; and more particularly so if any thing happened in the course of his business to displease him.

 He liked people to think that he was a natural son of his father's patron, the Duke of Ormonde, and that he was so much concerned in the duke's affairs that he was not able to make a public appearance in London.